Chapman Hall: Description

-The building is rectangular in plan.
-The main elevation is on the West side of the building.
-Construction of the building is concrete with a brick façade.
-There are steel windows.
-The facing of the building is done in terra cotta and brick.
-The style of the building is Mediterranean and is in keeping with many of the Lawrence buildings on the University of Oregon campus.
+The building is rectangular in plan, constructed of concrete with a façade of terra cotta and brick.
+The style of the building is Mediterranean and is in keeping with many of the Lawrence buildings on the campus.
 The building has undergone some structural changes over time.
 In 1966, the façade was altered to change the north door into a window.
-In 1981 partitions were added to the third floor to make room for offices.
+In 1981, partitions were added to the third floor to make room for offices.
 Chapman Hall was the first fireproof building to be constructed at the University of Oregon.
 It would become the standard for the rest of the campus construction.

-Most of the interior of the building is still intact, including woodwork and a fireplace with ceramic tiles.
-In 1942 a mural was added to room 223.
-It was a Works Progress Administration mural done by E.R Scott as his thesis work.
-The mural is done in the New Deal Social Realist style.
-It depicts some famous figures such as Thomas Paine, and Thomas Jefferson.
+Most of the original interior of the building is still intact, including woodwork and a fireplace with ceramic tiles.
+In 1942, a Works Progress Administration mural in the New Deal Social Realist style was added to room 223 by E. R. Scott as his thesis work.
+It depicts famous American figures such as Thomas Paine, and Thomas Jefferson.
 The building has decorative elements of red and white terra cotta tiles, Roman arches, basket weave brick pattern below the windows.
 Chapman Hall would be the last use of terra cotta at the University of Oregon.

+In 2019, a $10.5 million renovation brought the building to modern accessibility standards, improved energy efficiency, made seismic improvements, and restored historical architectural details that had been altered over time.

 Current use

-Chapman Hall now houses the Clark Honors College.
-The Honors College moved into the building in the 1980s.
+Since 1961, Chapman Hall has been the home of the Clark Honors College.